play-co/gcif/README.md

 better if a "same as left" predictor is run on the data.

+### Note: Palette sorting

+In various places in the image compression, a palette of values is used to represent a large 2D image.
+For instance, the spatial filter selections for each tile of the image, or the colors corresponding to each color in a palette mode image.

+Choosing the palette index for each of the <= 256 colors is essential for producing good compression results using a PNG-like filter-based approach.

+Palette index assignment does not affect LZ or mask results, nor any direct improvement in entropy encoding.

+However, when neighboring pixels have similar values, the filters are more effective at predicting them, which increases the number of post-filter zero pixels and reduces overall entropy.

+A simple approximation to good choices is to just sort by luminance, so the brighest pixels get the highest palette index.
+However you can do better, and luminance cannot be measured for filter matrices.

+Since this is designed to improve filter effectiveness, the criterion for a good palette selection is based on how close each pixel index is to its up, up-left, left, and up-right neighbor pixel indices.
+If you also include the reverse relation, all 8 pixels around the center pixel should be scored.

+The algorithm is:

++ (1) Assign each palette index by popularity, most popular gets index 0.
++ (2) From palette index 1:
++ *** (1) Score each color by how often palette index 0 appears in filter zone.
++ *** (2) Add in how often the color appears in index 0's filter zone.
++ *** (3) Choose the one that scores highest to be index 1.
++ (3) For palette index 2+, score by filter zone closeness for index 0 and 1.
++ (4) After index 8, it cares about closeness to the last 8 indices only.

+The closeness to the last index is more important than earlier indices, so those are scored higher.
+Also, left/right neighbors are scored twice as high as other neighbors, matching the natural horizontal correlation of most images.

 ### Note: Order-1 Chaos Modeling and Encoding

 After colors are decorrelated with the color filter, the data is essentially